Menu

 ROWER conduct

-Land practices currently occur at the Erg Shack, located at the Meridian Park Sports Complex on Meridian Road.
+Land practices occur at the Erg Shack on 3360 B-1 Raymond Diehl Business Lane.
 Water practices primarily occur at Lake Hall, located in Maclay Gardens State Park on Thomasville Road.
-Occasional practices may occur at Lake Talquin.
+Event specific practices occur at Lake Talquin, Williams Landing Road Park on Williams Landing Road.

-The combination of land and water practice is vital to CCR's success.
+The combination of land and water practice is vital to our team’s success.
 Coaches may call for additional practice sessions and or change the practice schedule at their discretion.
 They will provide as much prior notification as possible.
-Maclay Gardens State Park management, weather conditions, or other unforeseen circumstances may affect a timely notice.
-Occasionally, the team will practice in the rain; however, NEVER during inclement weather such as high winds, lightening, or driving rain.
+Maclay Gardens State Park management, weather, or other circumstances may affect a timely notice.
+Occasionally, the team will practice in the rain: however, NEVER during inclement weather such as high winds, lightening, or driving rain.
 In situations of inclement weather, the coaches may have rowers move to the land practice facilities.
 Bad weather does not mean that practice is canceled.
 The coaches will make every effort to communicate changes in practice schedules as soon as possible.
-Rowers are responsible for conveying practice information to their parents or guardians.
+Coaches and rowers are responsible for conveying practice information to their parents or guardians.

 Changes to Practice Schedule

-Last-minute changes to practice schedules will be communicated to rowers and parents via GroupMe, Remind, and email.
-All members will receive instructions regarding participation in GroupMe and Remind after registering.
+Last-minute changes to practice schedules will be communicated to rowers and parents via Slack.

 Getting to Practice

 Rowers with vehicles may transport other rowers to practice from school.
-If you need help finding a ride, please contact the Vice President of Operations (operations@capitalcityrowing.org).
-CCR can assist rowers in finding a ride from the same school, but it is ultimately the responsibility of each rower to ensure they are able to attend practice.
+We can assist rowers in finding a ride, but it is ultimately the responsibility of each rower to ensure they make it to practice.

 Maclay Gardens State Park Passes

-All rowers receive an original state park pass to gain pre-paid admittance to Maclay Gardens State Park.
+All rowers receive an original, laminated park pass to gain pre-paid admittance to Maclay Gardens State Park.
 The passes should stay with the rower, not the parent.
-If a rower does not have their pass, the ranger will likely charge $1 – $4 for entry.
-If a rower loses his or her pass, he/she should contact his/her coach immediately.
-Rowers will be responsible for the additional cost(s) of any replacement park passes.
+If a rower does not have their pass, the ranger will likely charge $2 – $4 for entry.
+If a rower loses his or her pass, contact a coach immediately.
+As per State Park policy, the rower must purchase a new replacement pass.

 Respect for Property